Maninacan/yet-another-react-store/README.md

 ## The `store` directory
 Create a directory called `store` (or whatever you want) in your `src` directory.

-This is where you will create you individual "stores".
+This is where you will create your individual "stores".

 For example your `store` directory would contain an `index.js` file that may look something like this: